cargo2nix/cargo2nix/README.md

 reading the generated `Cargo.lock` etc should yield clues.
 If you've unpacked a fresh source and are using the `--ignore-environment` switch, everything is identical to how the overlay builds the crate, cutting out guess work.

+## Contributing

+See [Contributing](./CONTRIBUTING.md) for potentially more information.

+1. Fork this repository into the personal GitHub account
+2. Select the appropriate branch, release-<version> for stable changes, unstable for breaking changes
+3. Make changes on the personal fork
+4. Make a Pull Request against this repository
+5. **Allow maintainers to make changes to your pull request** (there's a checkbox)
+6. Once the pull request has been approved, you will be thanked and observe your changes applied with authorship preserved (if we remember)

 ## Credits